mcaroba/ase_tools/README.md

 have those molecules separated into individual ASE's `Atoms(...)` objects, you can use ase_tools' `split_atoms(...)` function:

+    from ase_tools import split_atoms
     db = split_atoms(atoms, bonding_cutoff={"H": 1.3, "C": 1.8})

 `split_atoms()` returns a list of `Atoms()` objects, each with the molecules that could be constructed by assuming two atoms are bonded if `distance[i,j] < (cutoff[i]+cutoff[j])/2.`.
 The bonding cutoff can be a scalar, an array with the same length as the number of atoms in the input `Atoms()` object, or a dictionary containing a cutoff value for each species present in the system, as in the example above.

+## ASE tools for VASP

+These are tools which are used to facilitate calculations with VASP.

+### Generating KPOINTS files accounting for the presence of vacuum

+This function makes a VASP `KPOINTS` file compatible with the chosen combination of `KSPACING` and `KGAMMA` parameters.
+You can also apply a shift to the k-mesh origin.
+The main functionality is that it can detect the presence of vacuum in the simulation cell, such that the sampling along the vacuum direction(s) will be one k point only.
+This can help to save CPU time in situations where a high-throughput approach is being used and the user wants to avoid unnecessarily dense k-point sampling for surfaces, nanoparticles, etc.

+The `vacuum_check` variable enables detection of vacuum, and the `vacuum_cutoff` variable tells the code what gap in the atomic density corresponds to the presence of vacuum.
+E.g., `vacuum_cutoff = 5`. means that whenever there is a 5 Angstrom gap with no atoms present along some spatial direction, the corresponding k-sampling will be set to 1 along that direction.
+When this leads to Gamma-point sampling (e.g., for nanoparticles and molecules), the user should further use this information to use the Gamma-point VASP binary, for extra CPU time savings.

+Currently, the code can only detect trivial vacuum gaps perpendicular to a given plane (where this plane is defined by two of the lattice vectors through their cross product).
+Complex "curved" gaps cannot be detected.
+This should not be an issue for most applications.

+Example usage, where `atoms` is a valid ASE `Atoms()` object:

+    from ase_tools_for_vasp import make_kpoints_file
+    make_kpoints_file(atoms, filename="KPOINTS", kspacing=0.5, kgamma=True,
+                      shift=[0.,0.,0.], vacuum_check=True, vacuum_cutoff=5.):